MilParent Power: Keeping Your Children Safe

 Remember that too much attention to the cell phone or TV can be a distraction from the supervision your child needs.
 Plus, kids know when they have your full attention, and it will make them feel important and loved.
 Find tips on powering down technology for both you and your children.

-Prevent child sexual abuse.
+- Prevent child sexual abuse.
 No parent wants to think about sexual abuse of children, least of all abuse of their own child or teen.
-However, smart and responsible parents arm themselves and their children with the information and skills to help protect their children’s personal safety.
-Begin educating yourself by reading Guarding Against Sexual Abuse and Signs of Child Abuse.
+However, smart and responsible parents arm themselves and their children with the information and skills to help protect their children’s personal safety, including:

 Check out MilParent groups and more resources for parents here, or read up on ideas for how you can help out a MilParent you know here.